aluxian/Messenger-for-Desktop/README.md

 sudo yum install whatsie.i386     # for 32-bit distros
 sudo yum install whatsie.x86_64   # for 64-bit distros
 ```

-The app will NOT update automatically, but you can still check for updates.

 # For Developers